akeneo/pim-docs/cookbook/product/validate-product.rst

 The validator that we use for products is quite special, for other objects, we use the service `validator`.

-The service `pim_catalog.validator.product` receives Constraints from yaml files (standard Symfony) and also attributes configuration, to do so we use our own `DelegatingClassMetadataFactory`.
+The service `pim_catalog.validator.product` receives Constraints from yaml files (standard Symfony) and also from attributes configuration, to do so we use our own `DelegatingClassMetadataFactory`.

 Validate the product
 --------------------

+Then you can validate your product, all business validation are applied here.

 .. code-block:: php